Israel Folkdance Festival Parent FAQs

-If you’re reading this, you have a child or children performing in the Israel Folkdance Festival at MIT.
+If you’re reading this, you have a child or children performing in the Israel Folkdance Festival at MIT's Kresge Auditorium on March 14th, 2027.
 This page is designed to answer as many questions as we can think of.
 If you still have questions, email [email protected] or your child's troupe leader.

 Some of you have done this before and may not need to read further.
 Some of you have carefully read every piece of information coming your way on this subject and may choose to skip around this FAQ.

 But some of you are thinking, wait ALL DAY?
 Or even, I've got a kid dancing in what?
 You need to read this.
 It was written in 2012 by an actual parent, Andrea Kamens of JCDS, in consultation with other real live parents who have had kids dancing in the Festival before.
+Some details have been edited as things have adjusted but the bulk is unchanged.
 Read it and be enlightened, informed, and happy in the knowledge that comes your way.

 Best of all, the reason they experience this "grownup" treatment is because for years, our students, and those from other area schools and synagogues, have been able to behave professionally among adult performers.
 They are rightfully proud of this, and need your help to keep it up.